 All About Menopausal Health-

 This is a huge topic but I want to break this down into super-practical, manageable and actionable steps!
-We'll go from peri to post menopause, looking at hormones, musculoskeletal and pelvic health, optimizing metabolic function, banishing brain fog and fatigue and there's a bonus module on prehab and rehab strategies for hysterectomy.
+We'll go from peri to post menopause, looking at hormones, musculoskeletal and pelvic health, optimizing metabolic function, banishing brain fog and fatigue and there's a bonuslecture on female sexual health at menopause.